 Traditional Tantra teaches that we are all Gods, but we forgot that we are (on purpose).
 And Neo-Tantra often incorporates that idea into the sexual practice – using the concept of transfiguration it transforms the mundane sex into – a God and a Goddess making love to each other.
 This is fantastic.
 I was privileged in participating in transfiguration circles with 50 participating couples.
 The ritual went on for many hours, as we, men, were gifted a few minutes of gazing into the eyes of each goddess, transfiguring her into divine Shakti (the feminine aspect of God).
 And the goddesses transfigured each men into divine Shiva (the masculine aspect of God).
 Those were very powerful, unforgettable experiences that really helped to open our hearts and minds.

 To become a true master of sexual sciences you have to learn how to control the sexual energy in your body.
 Therefore another bridge to traditional Tantra comes in the form of mastering the workings of subtle energies in our bodies.
 I’d call this applied Tantra.
 While it’s rare to encounter teachers who who teach the complete system of the many energies (vayus) pervading our body, quite a few teach how to move the sexual energy.
 It takes a lot of practice to acquire this expertise but it’s accessible to all who want to have it.
-We will talk about it in an article discussing the movement of energy in your body [XXX] when I will get to write it.
+This science is discussed at in the following article: How To Move Sexual Energy To Prolong Your Love Making.

 As it is common in the New Age, some teachers come up with their own ideas, which have no foundation in neither system.
 A few years ago I run into one new age business-savvy sales-expert, who came up with a story that she was taught a certain sexual practice for women from a Tibetan Tantric monk.
 I won’t name that teacher, because what she teaches is excellent for very beginners, albeit her system stops very far from women’s amazing sexual potential.
 Hopefully her followers will discover that there is more to it, after they have mastered that very important introduction level of their sexuality.